sevidmusic/Roady/README.md

                      'sub.domain.example.com'
                  ]

+                 The authorities.json file is the only file that is required.

-routes.json      # defines the Module's hard-coded Routes, for example:
+routes.json      Defines the Module's hard-coded Routes, for example,
+                 the following defines a single Route:

                  [
-                     'ModuleName',
-                     ['homepage', 'another-requests-name'],
-                     [['section-1', 1], ['section-2', 0]],
-                     'relative/path/to/file/in/modules/directory'
+                     {
+                        "module-name":"module-defines-empty-routes-json-configuration-file",
+                        "responds-to":["responds-to-request", "responds-to-another-request", "responds-to-another-request-2"],
+                        "named-positions":[{"position-name":"section-0","position":0.0},{"position-name":"section-0","position":-72.26},{"position-name":"section-0","position":0.0}],
+                        "relative-path":"path\/to\/output-file.html"
+                     }
                  ]

+                 The routes.json file is not required.

-css              # The css directory is not required, but if it exists
+css              The css directory is not required, but if it exists
-                 # a Route will be defined for each file it contains
+                 a Route will be defined for each file it contains

-js               # The js directory is not required, but if it exists
+js               The js directory is not required, but if it exists
-                 # a Route will be defined for each file it contains
+                 a Route will be defined for each file it contains

-output           # The output directory is not required, but if it
+output           The output directory is not required, but if it
-                 # exists a Route will be defined for each file it
+                 exists a Route will be defined for each file it contains
-                 # contains

-./css:
-files-in-the-css-directory-will-have-a-Route-defined-for-them-dynamically-that-will-map-to-a-request-whose-name-matches-the-files-name-excluding-the-extension.php
-global-files-will-be-dynamically-Routed-to-match-all-Requests.css

-./js:
-files-in-the-js-directory-will-have-a-Route-defined-for-them-dynamically-that-will-map-to-a-request-whose-name-matches-the-files-name-excluding-the-extension.php

-./output:
-files-in-the-output-directory-will-have-a-Route-defined-for-them-dynamically-that-will-map-to-a-request-whose-name-matches-the-files-name-excluding-the-extension.php
+./css:           The css directory is where a module's stylesheets
+                 should be located.

+                 Files in the css directory will have a Route defined for them dynamically that will map to a request whose name matches the files name excluding the extension.php

+                 For example, a file named:

+                    homepage.css

+                 would be served in respobse to a Request named:

+                     homepage

+                 Files whose name contains the string:

+                    global

+                 will be served in response to all Requests.

+./js:            The js directory is where a module's javascript files
+                 should be located.

+                 Files in the js directory will have a Route defined for them dynamically that will map to a request whose name matches the files name excluding the extension.php

+                 For example, a file named:

+                    homepage.js

+                 would be served in respobse to a Request named:

+                     homepage

+                 Files whose name contains the string:

+                    global

+                 will be served in response to all Requests.

+./output:        The output directory is where a module's output files
+                 should be located.

+                 Files in the output directory will have a Route defined for them dynamically that will map to a request whose name matches the files name excluding the extension.php

+                 For example, a file named:

+                    homepage.php

+                 would be served in respobse to a Request named:

+                     homepage

+                 Files whose name contains the string:

+                    global

+                 will be served in response to all Requests.

 ./misc-assets-this-directory-name-is-arbitrary
 modules-may-contain-other-files-and-directories-that-may-be-nedded-for-the-module-to-function.txt